Dasarro/AI-Genetic-Algorithm/readme.md

 * **population** – set of specimens, representing one generation
 * **gene** – a component of a chromosome.
 In our task, genes are represented as a single path of the PCB.
 Mutation will work on the gene level, making changes in segments inside of the path.

 Each path is represented as a list of segments.
-Each segments consist of a start and end point.
+Each segment consists of a start and end point.
 There is also a board, which determines what pairs of points are to be connected and what is the available space.

 When initialising the population, a pathfinding algorithm is used.
 The algorithm is based on random search, with a bigger chance of going in direction of the destination.
 There are three main points to be mentioned about the algorithm:
 * Each generated segment has to be in a different orientation than its neighbour.
 * When determining the length of the segment, the algorithm takes the distance to the border into consideration.
 It means that **paths out of the border will not exist**.
-This approach have its pros and cons – initial specimens will be more realistic and there is less space to travel, which without capping the number of segments could lead to infinite time of finding the path.
+This approach has its pros and cons – initial specimens will be more realistic and there is less space to travel, which without capping the number of segments could lead to infinite time of finding the path.
 On the other hand, it limits the exploration potential – paths out of border can actually be close to the solution and a proper mutation could bring the path back on the board.
 * There is a manually set cap on the maximal number of segments in path in order to speed up the initialisation and mutations, which use the pathfinding algorithm.
 It can be removed but it would slow the execution drastically.

 ## Fitness function